 - Root rake – You will use it to get out the soil of the roots.
 I prefer a single rake.

-- Chopsticks or bamboo stick – Will be used to pack the soil and to get rid of air pockets.
+- Chopsticks or bamboo sticks – These will be used to pack the soil and get rid of air pockets.

 - Wire – Will be used to wire the tree to the new pot.